-- in the fridge for up to 24 hours
+- for up to 24 hours in the fridge

-- for two weeks in the ice compartment of a fridge; or
+- for 2 weeks in the ice compartment of a fridge, or

-- for up to three months in a freezer.
+- for up to 3 months in a freezer.

-You will be encouraged to take any unused expressed milk home in a cold bag.
-If you don't it will be disposed of by hospital staff in line with the above times.
+Please take any unused expressed milk home in a cold bag.
+If you don't, it will be disposed of by hospital staff in line with the above times.

-- Never store breast milk in disposable bottle liners or plastic bags that are not intended for storing breast milk. - Frozen breast milk should be defrosted in the fridge and once defrosted used immediately. - Storing breast milk in small amounts will help to avoid waste. - Once baby has drunk from a bottle of breast milk it should be used within the hour and anything left over thrown away.
+- Do not store breast milk in disposable bottle liners or plastic bags that are not meant for storing breast milk. - Defrost frozen breast milk in the fridge.
+It can be kept in the fridge for 24 hours. - Store breast milk in small amounts, to help avoid waste. - Once baby has drunk from a bottle of breast milk it should be used within the hour and anything left over thrown away.